paulgribble/GribbleLab/faq.md

 As a graduate student you are in charge of seeing your research project through to completion.
 I am here to guide you and to help.
 The more we interact the more likely you are to stay on track.
 It is your responsibility to ensure that this happens.
 I am here to help.

+You are responsible for applying for funding to support your salary (e.g. OGS, NSERC, CIHR, etc).
+In the absence of external awards I will support you using funds from my research grants, providing that you take on teaching assistant positions (as applicable) to partially offset the funds required.

 ## PhD students

 You have 4 years to complete a PhD thesis and to complete whatever coursework is required for your PhD program.
 A PhD thesis is typically composed of 5 or more chapters.
 Chapter 1 is a general introduction---a literature review in the context of your thesis topic.
 Chapters 2, 3 and 4 are individual experiments.
 Typically each of them are published papers (or papers to be published).
 Chapter 5 is a general discussion in which you synthesize the results of your experiments and discuss the implications in the context of the existing literature.
 Depending on the nature of the experiments, sometimes 2 inner chapters is acceptable (but not typically).
 More than 3 is OK but that is pushing the limits of the patience of your dissertation examiners.